energinet-open-incubator/innersource-collaboration/pull_request_templates/meeting-minutes-template.md

 ## Key Points:
 - Put them here, One point per line
   - What to put here: If there's something longer: Point to the GitHub issue.
-If there's a pre-existing GitHub issue, point to the GitHub issue and state that/what some happened there.
-Often, just the issue and little words suffice, put the "what happened"/ "update" onto the actual issue.
+If there's a pre-existing GitHub issue, point to the GitHub issue and state what happened there.
+Often, just the issue and little words suffice, put the "what happened"/ "update" onto the actual issue as well.
-    - Same obviously goes for discussions and pull requests.
+    - The same goes for discussions and pull requests.
-    - Pointing can happen either with a link or with #thenumberofthethinginquestion.
+    - Pointing can happen either with a link or with #the-number-of-the-issue-in-question.

 - If there's something un-githubbable, put some words here.
 You can refer to any persons involved by their GitHub handles if that helps getting the situation forward.

 ## Assignments
 Put assignments here in the following format: